AlexToTheMoon/AM-Solutions/files/aztec-testnet/files/guide.md

 ### Setup metrics flow from Sequencer > OTLP

-Add metrics flag to the Sequencer node launch service Chnage <OTLP_SERVER_IP> to IP where OTLP located
+Add metrics flag to the Sequencer node
+Change <OTLP_SERVER_IP> to IP address where is OTLP service operating

 > For Docker launch